Break's

 What's with the CRC32 then?

-This was something suggested several times by several people.
-A checksum is the "perfect" way for evaluating file differences, when dealing with alternatively named of broken files etc. There are more complex checksums out there than CRC32, but I chose it as it's supported by default on ZIP archives etc, plus it's nicely compact. :)
+This was something suggested several times by fellow collectors.
+A checksum is a quick way to evaluate file differences, when dealing with alternatively named of broken files etc. There are better checksum formats out there than CRC32 with less chance of collisions.
+However, I chose it as it's supported by default on ZIP archives etc, plus it's nicely compact.
+For myself, the checksum is never used as the sole identification anyway so a few random collisions don't matter.

 Please note that the CRC32 listed on my file is always for an EXE or an ADF file.
-So comparing the checksums of DMS archives and such against my values is an exercise in futility.
+Comparing the checksums of DMS archives and such against my values is an exercise in futility.

 Why is so much meta data like credits not filled out?

-All the meta data such as credits, tags etc. are a low priority feature, mostly done just for fun.
-I will insert content into these data fields when I've got the inspiration, but new files come first.
+All the meta data such as credits, tags etc. are a low priority feature, mostly done just for fun, personal curiosity and easing up searching the collection.
+I will insert content into these data fields when I feel like it, but adding new files comes first.
+As stated before, my goal is not to build a comprehensive database.

 Where did you get all the screenshots?
 Didn't I see them on site X before?

-All screenshots have been manually taken by yours truly.
-They may have been used by others, either with permission or without one.
-The Bitfellas archive for example has a permission for using all my shots freely.
+All screenshots have been manually taken by myself.
+They may have been used by others, either with or without my permission.
+The Bitworld archive for example has a permission for using all my shots freely and I have submitted some to Pouet to replace existing shots apparently created by blind people.

-I am not in the US of A and this is not a kid-safe website for the whole family.
-Yes, scene releases may contain swearing, nudity, violence or unoptimized realtime effects and they may be visible on the database front-end as well.
-I do not perform any censorship or toning down as I am here to preserve data as accurately as possible.
+I am not from the USA and this is not a kid-safe website for the whole family.
+Yes, scene releases may contain swearing, nudity, violence and/or unoptimized realtime effects.
+As a rule I do not censor stuff, as I am here to preserve data as accurately as possible.
 Deal with it.
+That said, I of course don't host anything clearly violating laws and such.

 WTF is "Arabuusimiehet"?